-For personal growth, well-being, and success, students are encouraged to take part in a wide range of extracurricular activities and student organizations at the Zucker School of Medicine, including more than 50 active clubs, special interest groups, and committees.
+For personal growth, well-being, and success, students are encouraged to take part in a wide range of extracurricular activities and student organizations at the Zucker School of Medicine, including more than 96 active clubs, special interest groups, and committees.
 Students can also create and participate in a variety of community service initiatives.
-These include educating elementary school children about healthy living habits; fundraising for childhood cancer, women's heart health, and other causes; mentoring young students interested in science and medicine; and caring for patients in need at the Zucker School of Medicine's student-run free clinic in Rego Park, New York.
+These include participation in pipeline programs mentoring young students interested in science and medicine, educating elementary school children in our local community about healthy living habits, fundraising and participating in programming for blood and childhood cancer research, women's heart health, and many other causes.
+Students can also be involved in caring for patients in need at the Zucker School of Medicine's student-run, free clinic in Rego Park, New York.